FPGAwars/apio/docs/terminology.md

 - **Rich** - A third-party Python library for managing Apio's terminal output, including colored text and data tables.

-- **SCons** - A third-party Python build tool used to run Apio project operations incrementally.
+- **SCons** - A third-party Python 'make' like build tool used to run Apio project operations incrementally.
 SCons prevents redundant operations such as repeating Yosys synthesis or Nextpnr place-and-route.
 Apio invokes SCons as a subprocess only for tasks requiring incremental builds.